Stovetop Coconut Jasmine Rice — Perfectly Cooked!

 - Shake the can of coconut milk before measuring to be sure the cream at the top is incorporated.

-- Substitute natural (unsweetened) coconut water for the plain water if you like, for extra layer of subtle sweetness and flavor.
+- Substitute unsweetened coconut water for plain water to add a touch of sweetness and flavor.

 - Cooked coconut rice can be frozen for up to a month.